cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 Read the full description to confirm a mapping before adding it to your cart.

 ## Full Technique Search

+The full search page allows you to locate Techniques by searching their names, IDs, and descriptions and by filtering on the Tactics, Platforms, and Data Sources that apply to them.

 ![Screenshot of Full Technique Search Page.
 Read the Usage section just below this for a long description](imgs/app/full-technique-search.png)\